Alphapolygon/Alpha-Sequencer/README.md

 ## 🎹 Alpha Sequencer: Arturia MiniLab 3 Edition
-Alpha Sequencer is a professional VST3 step sequencer designed specifically to unlock the hidden production power of the Arturia MiniLab 3.
-By bridging the gap between Arturia’s high-quality hardware and a modern, browser-based UI, it provides a 16-track, 32-step sequencing environment with features typically reserved for high-end hardware like the BeatStep Pro.
+Alpha Sequencer is a professional-grade VST3 step sequencer that transforms the Arturia MiniLab 3 into a 16-track production powerhouse.
+It features a hybrid architecture combining a low-latency C++ MIDI engine with a modern React-based automation interface.

 ## ☕ Support the Project
 This plugin was developed to give the MiniLab/KeyLab features that Arturia left out.